great01-cyber/hows-whys.education/README.md

 A 2023 inquiry by the House of Commons Education Committee reported that the curriculum for pupils aged 11–16 had become disproportionately weighted toward factual content, resulting in narrow pedagogical approaches and an excessive emphasis on examinations.
 The committee noted that this shift had marginalised essential capabilities such as creativity, problem‑solving, and independent thought — particularly in the run‑up to GCSEs (Tutorsail, 2025).

 Teachers expressed similar concerns.
-Representing the National Education Union, Dr Mary Bousted explained that when educators are required to race through an overloaded syllabus, they inevitably fall back on memorisation‑driven teaching.
+Representing the National Education Union, Dr Mary Bousted explained that when educators are required to race through an overloaded syllabus, they inevitably fall back on memorisation‑driven teaching (Tutorsail, 2025).

 Independent policy organisations have echoed these findings.
 In 2024, the Social Market Foundation argued that curriculum overload pushes schools to prioritise exam readiness at the expense of deeper learning.
-Likewise, the Tony Blair Institute for Global Change warned that England’s system relies too heavily on passive instruction and the rote recall of information.
+Likewise, the Tony Blair Institute for Global Change warned that England’s system relies too heavily on passive instruction and the rote recall of information (Tutorsail, 2025).

-Taken together, this evidence suggests that GCSE assessment increasingly rewards short‑term recall and exam technique rather than the development of durable understanding.
+Taken together, this evidence suggests that GCSE assessment increasingly rewards short‑term recall and exam technique rather than the development of durable understanding (Tutorsail, 2025).

-Rote learning is learning by memorizing rather than thinking and reasoning.
-While useful in some situations, rote learning isn’t the most effective learning process.

-Pratima Yadav listed the following mayham o rote learning as follows :
+Pratima Yadav identifies several negative consequences of rote learning:

-No connection between previous and new knowledge
+#### No connection between previous and new knowledge

-Easy to loose focus
+#### Easy to loose focus

-Doesn't allow for deeper understanding of subjects Doesn't encourage the use of social skills
+#### Doesn't allow for deeper understanding of subjects

+#### Doesn't encourage the use of social skills

-Creativity in students is stunted and suppressed Students do not learn how to think, analyze or solve problems Lack of critical thinking
+#### Creativity in students is stunted and suppressed

+#### Students do not learn how to think, analyze or solve problems

+#### Lack of critical thinking

-Promotes convergent thinking
+#### Promotes convergent thinking

-Denies exploring different options
+#### Denies exploring different options

-Makes people followers, not leaders
+#### Makes people followers, not leaders

-Is short term
+#### Is short term

-It is geared towards scoring marks
+#### It is geared towards scoring marks

-It is repetitive
+#### It is repetitive

-Doesn't challenge the brain
+#### Doesn't challenge the brain

 These findings suggest that unfamiliarity acts as a trigger for students to engage in more active thinking; the greater diagnostic challenge apparently encourages them to generate more self-explanations, and eventually leads to better learning.20, 26 Even more interesting is the potential contribution of biomedical knowledge to the benefit of SE.
 Studies looking at the benefits of integrating relevant biomedical knowledge in the process of learning clinical reasoning in novice diagnosticians suggest that it may help students construct more coherent mental representations of diseases, increasing retention in the longer term and helping them to diagnose difficult cases.12, 37, 38 Similarly, self-explanation when used while solving less familiar cases seems to activate students׳ biomedical knowledge, which could in turn help them create new links between biomedical and clinical knowledge and eventually construct a more coherent illness scripts or representation of a disease.